 This was certainly true of a number of names who went on to become Premier League legends...

 1. Patrice Evra (Manchester United)

 Evra unquestionably became one of Sir Alex Ferguson's finest signings when Manchester United paid £5.5m to recruit him from Monaco in 2006.
-He may have been past his peak by the time of his 2014 departure, but for several seasons Evra was widely regarded as one of the world's leading left-backs.
+He may have been past his peak by the time of his 2014 departure, but for several seasons the Frenchman was widely regarded as one of the world's leading left-backs.

-He’d gone from playing in front of home crowds of 7,000 to around 76,000, and his form was so disappointing that he was dropped ahead of a fixture with Liverpool and missed out on the 2006 World Cup, while Mikael Silvestre was recalled at full-back after several seasons playing in central defence.
+It wasn't until the 2006/07 campaign when that became the case.
+A traumatic debut in a derby defeat by Manchester City, when Evra was repeatedly exposed as United lost 3-1, shattered whatever belief he may have had upon his arrival.
+He’d gone from playing in front of home crowds of 7,000 to around 76,000, and his form was so disappointing that he was dropped ahead of a fixture with Liverpool and missed out on the 2006 World Cup.
+Mikael Silvestre was recalled at full-back after several seasons playing in central defence.

-During the following season that all changed.
-Ahead of Gabriel Heinze, John O'Shea and Silvestre, Evra deservedly established himself as Ferguson's first choice left-back and even outlasted the manager, eventually departing for Serie A behemoths Juventus.
+During the following season, that all changed.
+Ahead of Gabriel Heinze, John O'Shea and Silvestre, Evra deservedly established himself as Ferguson's first-choice left-back and even outlasted the manager, eventually departing for Serie A behemoths Juventus.

 2. Michael Essien (Chelsea)

 Essien became Chelsea's club-record signing – in an already free-spending era – when he joined them from Lyon in 2005 for £24.4m.
 But the form that made him one of the world's finest midfielders in the late 2000s wasn't displayed during at least his first 12 months at Stamford Bridge.